songster-sa/aws-developer-associate-notes/readme.md

     - output path - to decide / filter what you want to send to next step
 - state machines - task, choice, fail, succeed, pass, wait, parallel, map
     - you can have activities in them
+- InvokeAsync - is deprecated - so use Invoke API with EVENT invoke type - for async call

 ## X ray
 - **use X-ray to debug** - annotations or indexes in code/data/traces